Degree of Satisfiability in Heyting Algebras: Equations in one free variable

 \begin{theorem}[Rieger \cite{rieger-nishimura-lattice}] As a Heyting algebra, the Rieger-Nishimura lattice is isomorphic to the free Heyting algebra on one generator. \end{theorem}

-\begin{body} It follows from Theorem \ref{thm:rieger-nishimura} that every system of equations in one free variable $p$ is logically equivalent to an equation of the form $\varphi(p) = \top$, where $\varphi$ belongs to to the Rieger-Nishmiura lattice.
-Notice that, in the notation of Definition \ref{def:rieger-nishimura-lattice}, Lemma~\ref{lemma:1-var-positive-direction} shows that the equations $i_0 = \top$, $i_1 = \top$, $d_1 = \top$ and $d_2 = \top$ all have finite satisfiability gap.. \end{body}
+\begin{body} It follows from Theorem~\ref{thm:rieger-nishimura} that every system of equations in one free variable $p$ is logically equivalent to an equation of the form $\varphi(p) = \top$, where $\varphi$ belongs to the Rieger-Nishmiura lattice.
+Notice that, in the notation of Definition~\ref{def:rieger-nishimura-lattice}, Proposition~\ref{prop:1-var-trivial} and Theorem~\ref{thm:excluded-middle-gap} show that the equations $i_0 = \top$, $i_1 = \top$, $d_1 = \top$ and $d_2 = \top$ all have finite satisfiability gap. \end{body}